Khmer massage using elbow pressure at Sra Thnam in Siem Reap

 Khmer massage is a traditional Cambodian form of bodywork built largely on pressure, touch and the practitioner’s ability to identify lines and areas that feel tense, hard or resistant.

-It’s not a single standardised method followed identically by every practitioner — techniques, pressure and experience vary from one healer to the next.
-Still, a familiar thread running through traditional Khmer massage is what Cambodians commonly call jap tosay: finding a line in the body, taking hold of it through pressure, and working along it until the area begins to release.
+It is not a single standardised method followed identically by every practitioner.
+Techniques, pressure and experience vary from one healer to the next.
+Still, a familiar thread running through traditional Khmer massage is what Cambodians commonly call jap sosay: finding a line in the body, taking hold of it through pressure, and working along it until the area begins to release.

 Some sessions are relatively gentle.
 Others go deep, and can be uncomfortable or painful, particularly when the practitioner focuses on areas where tension has settled over a long time.